 The photoelectric phenomenon A phenomenon when electrons are emitted from a substance following exposure to electromagnetic radiation.
 Photoelectron Spectroscopy (PES) necessitates comprehension of the fundamental principles of the photoelectric effect.
-The phenomena were initially observed by Heinrich Hertz in 1887, but it gained widespread recognition following Albert Einstein's explanation in 1905, for which he was awarded the Nobel Prize in Physics in 1921.
+The phenomena was initially observed by Heinrich Hertz in 1887, but it gained widespread recognition following Albert Einstein's explanation in 1905, for which he was awarded the Nobel Prize in Physics in 1921.
 PES operates by hitting a sample with high-energy photons, often X-rays or ultraviolet light.
 The energy of a photon must exceed a threshold known as the work function to dislodge electrons from it.
-The energy of the expelled electron is measured, which correlates with the binding energy of the electron within the material.
+The energy of the expelled electron within the material.
 The kinetic energy Ekin of the released electron is articulated by Einstein's photoelectric equation:

-$$E{\rm kin} = h\nu - \phi$$
+$$E{kin} = h\nu - \phi$$